INTERNATIONAL ARBITRATION: AN ANTITHESIS TO STATE SOVEREIGNTY OR A NEED IN THE GLOBALISED WORLD.

 - Enforcement of the final and binding awards and limited room for refusal of such enforcement

-Resolution of the dispute arises out of the international commercial contracts is widely conducted under auspices of several major international institution and rule making bodies.
+The resolution of the dispute arises out of the international commercial contracts is widely conducted under auspices of several major international institutions and rule-making bodies.
 The most significant are:-

 - The International Chamber of commerce (1CC)

 - JAMS international

 - The international center for dispute resolution (ICDR)

 - The international branch of the American Arbitration Association